learning-zone/javascript-basics/README.md

 ## Q. ***What is the difference between `undefined` and `not defined` in JavaScript?***

-In JavaScript if you try to use a variable that doesn't exist and has not been declared, then JavaScript will throw an error `var name is not defined` and the script will stop executing thereafter.
+In JavaScript if you try to use a variable that doesn\'t exist and has not been declared, then JavaScript will throw an error `var name is not defined` and the script will stop executing thereafter.
 But If you use `typeof undeclared_variable` then it will return `undefined`.

 Before starting further discussion Let us understand the difference between declaration and definition.